aristanetworks/avd/docs/getting-started/ansible-usage-patterns.md

 The `custom_structured_configuration` prefix approach works similarly to `structured_config`, but offers more flexibility in where you define the variables:

-- Variables are prefixed with `custom_structured_configuration_` (by default)
+- Variables are prefixed with `custom_structured_configuration_` (by default).
-- They can be defined at any level: group_vars, host_vars, or even in inventory
+- They can be defined at any level: group_vars, host_vars, or even in inventory.
-- The prefix is stripped, and the remaining variable name must match an `eos_cli_config_gen` key
+- The prefix is stripped, and the remaining variable name must match an [EOS Config](../../ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/data-models.md) data model key.
-- Multiple custom variables are merged together, then merged on top of `eos_designs` generated configuration
+- Multiple custom variables are merged together, then merged on top of `eos_designs` generated configuration.

 This approach is useful when: